 This is a column that focuses on something or some things from the comic book sphere of influence that may not get the credit and recognition it deserves.
 Whether that’s a list of comic book movies, ongoing comics, or a set of stories featuring a certain character.
-The columns may take the form of a bullet pointed list, or a slightly longer thinkpiece – there’s really no formula for this other than whether the things being covered are Underrated in some way.
-This week: Black Beetle: No Way Out
+The columns may take the form of a bullet-pointed list, or a slightly longer thinkpiece – there’s really no formula for this other than whether the things being covered are Underrated in some way.
+This week: A system to organize your comics.

 Join us next week when we look at something else that is, for whatever reason, Underrated.